 Under a law which took effect in 2021, a defective product which causes property damage or physical injury to any person may subject the manufacturer or vendor of such product to civil liability for such damage or injury.
 Additionally, China's Product Quality Law, first adopted in 1993 and amended in 2018, governs the supervision and administration of product quality, aiming to protect the rights end-users and consumers.
 According to the Product Quality Law, manufacturers is liable for the quality of products produced by them, and sellers are required take measures to ensure the quality of the products sold by them.
-A manufacturer is liable for compensating for any bodily injury or property damage resulting from product defects unless the manufacturer is able to prove that: (1) the product was not distributed; (2) the defects causing injury or damage did not exist at the time that the product was distributed; or (3) science and technology at the time that the product was distributed was at a level incapable of detecting the defects.
+A manufacturer is liable for compensating for any bodily injury or property damage resulting from product defects unless the manufacturer is able to prove that: (1) the product was not distributed; (2) the defects causing injury or damage did not exist at the time that the product was distributed was at a level incapable of detecting the defects.
 A seller is liable for compensating for any bodily injury or property damage of others caused by the defects in the product if such defects are attributable to the seller.
 A seller is required to pay compensation if it fails to indicate either the manufacturer or the supplier of the defective product.
 A person who is injured or whose property is damaged by the defects in the product may claim compensation from the manufacturer or the seller.